adisa404/vidly-node-api/Potocol.md

 now log is accessible as a function

 ## module wrapper function

+node doesn'r run the code directly, it wraps it into an Immediately-invoked Function Expression (IIFE)

 every js file iw wraped in a module wrapper function at runtime.